zigasancin/wordpress-optimization-toolbox/plugins/wp-smushit/readme.txt

 - [Styles](https://wordpress.org/plugins/styles/)
 - And many, many, more!

+### Incorrect Size Image Detection
+Smush now includes a wrong size image finder.
+Activate and your images will be highlighted with smart tips for scaling your images.
+Quickly locate the images that are keeping you from getting that perfect 100 on your Google PageSpeed test.

 ★★★★★
 > “I had no idea that my page load time was being dragged down by the images.
 The plugin nearly halved the time it took.” - [karlcw](http://profiles.wordpress.org/karlcw)